marcinofulus/iCSEbook1/school/source/abitur/2013/en/nullhypothese.rst

   According to the survey, the candidate of party A would have received about 50% of the votes if the election had taken place at the time of the survey.
-  A success on the first ballot, for which more than 50% of all votes are required, is hence questionable.
+  A success at the first ballot, for which more than 50% of all votes are required, is hence questionable.
 Thus, the election campaign consultant put in place by party A suggests an additional campaign in the final stage of the election battle.
-However, the treasurer of party A would preferably like to avoid the high costs connected to an additional campaign.
+However, the treasurer of party A would prefer to avoid the high costs caused by an additional campaign, if possible.

-  a) In order to arrive at a decision about the realization of an additional
+  a) In order to come to a decision on the realization of an additional
      campaign, the null hypothesis "The candidate of party A would currently receive at most 50% of all votes." is to be tested by means of a sample of 200 eligible voters on a level of significance of 5%.
 Determine the